ruairitobrien/ruairitobrien-blog/src/render/posts/does-tdd-work.html.md

 There were a lot of limitations to that study which the 2003 study were trying to address.

-According to the Georg and Williams paper, the TDD group produced code that passed 18% more functional black box test cases but took 16% more time for development.
+According to the George and Williams paper, the TDD group produced code that passed 18% more functional black box test cases but took 16% more time for development.

-> A hypothesis of this research was that the TDD approach
-would yield code with superior external code quality.
+> A hypothesis of this research was that the TDD approach would yield code with superior external code quality.
 Based on the data analysis conducted, the experimental findings are supportive that the TDD approach yields code with superior external code quality.
 However, the validity of the results must be considered within the context of the limitations discussed in external validity section.

 There were also some interesting findings around the lack of testing done by the control group.
-Not practicing TDD appeared to cause a leaning towards a lack of testing in general.
+Not practising TDD appeared to cause a leaning towards a lack of testing in general.

 This study had many limitations but it was still a good effort to gather some real data on how TDD might work in industry.
 In terms of proof that TDD works or not, this study is far from that.

 An interesting paper to look at is [Janzen, D. S., (2006).
 An Empirical Evaluation of the Impact of Test-Driven Development on Software Quality](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.94.9412&rep=rep1&type=pdf) which looks at other studies and does analysis on data gathered by them.
-This is a long paper and I wont repeat much of it here but I will highlight some interesting data and points from it.
+This is a long paper and I won't repeat much of it here but I will highlight some interesting data and points from it.
 The data is interesting but it is worth keeping in mind the data is from the early 2000's with relatively small sample sizes.

-Below are tables with a summaries of findings from various papers referenced in [Janzen, D. S., (2006)](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.94.9412&rep=rep1&type=pdf)
+Below are tables with summaries of findings from various papers referenced in [Janzen, D. S., (2006)](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.94.9412&rep=rep1&type=pdf)

 Type (CE) is a controlled experiment and (CS) is a case study.